alan-turing-institute/Palaeoanalytics/docs/user-guide/metadata-setup.md

 flake_003.png,scale_50.png,50
 ```

-### Individual Scales
+### One scale for each image

-Each artifact can have its own scale if needed:
+Each artefact can have its own scale:

 ```csv
 image_id,scale_id,scale